eagle-io/docs/source/topics/nodes/dashboard/index.rst

 Reposition
 ~~~~~~~~~~
 Click or Touch, hold and drag the title bar to reposition the Tile on the Dashboard.
 Tile layout is automatically adjusted to suit the display device and tiles are always ordered in rows starting from the top left to bottom right of the screen.
-Requires *Configure* permission. **Note:** Reposition operation not available on small screen devices (width <620px).
+Requires *Configure* permission. **Note:** Reposition operation not available on small screen touch devices (width <820px).

 .. only:: not latex